MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeOnline/user-and-shared-mailboxes/mailbox-recovery-in-exchange-online.md

 1. Connect to Azure AD PowerShell.
 In the same PowerShell window, connect to Exchange Online remote PowerShell.

-2. Connect the Soft Deleted Mailbox to a new Azure AD Account with the steps below:
+2. Connect the Soft Deleted Mailbox to a new Microsoft Entra account with the steps below:

    1. If the tenant IS NOT using SSO (Single Sign-On), run the cmdlet:
       `New-Mailbox -Name "UserName" -InactiveMailbox -MicrosoftOnlineServicesID UserName@contoso.com -Password (ConvertTo-SecureString -String 'Pa$$word1' -AsPlainText –Force)`